CIS565-Fall-2023/Project3-CUDA-Path-Tracer/INSTRUCTION.md

 * Anti-aliasing - :two: points
 * Final rays post processing - :three: points

 This list is not comprehensive.
-If you have a particular idea you would like to implement (e.g. acceleration structures, etc.), please post on Piazza.
+If you have a particular idea you would like to implement (e.g. acceleration structures, etc.), please post on Ed.

 **Extra credit**: implement more features on top of the above required ones, with point value up to +25/100 at the grader's discretion (based on difficulty and coolness), generally .